GilbertsGithub/web-utils/README.md

 Beware that some of these may be old and or ugly, but they have the advantage of working for me.

-## Available Files

-1. cgibinIntercept.sh: cgi-bin debugging aid
+## cgibinIntercept.sh: cgi-bin debugging aid
   Have a misbehaving cgi-bin?
 Wrote this tool long ago that assures developers always get a useful information returned to them.

  * If the cgi-bin fails severely a diagnostic page is returned showing much details.